best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 The Excel default formatting for headings is not accessible.
 We advise you to modify the default formatting rather than to simply edit the text colour and cell borders as this is better for accessibility.
 See the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information.

 #### How to modify the default formatting of headings
-1. Select the cell the heading text is in
+1. Select the cell the heading text is in.
-2. Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon
+2. Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon.
-3. Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1')
+3. Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1').
-4. Right click and select 'Modify'
+4. Right click and select 'Modify'.
-5. Select 'Format'
+5. Select 'Format'.
-6. Make sure you choose a sans serif font and at least size 12 (although for headings we would suggest a slightly larger font)
+6. Make sure you choose a sans serif font and at least size 12 (although for headings we would suggest a slightly larger font).
-7. Make sure you select the 'automatic' colour setting (see the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information on why this is important)
+7. Make sure you select the 'automatic' colour setting (see the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information on why this is important).
-8. We would also suggest you go to 'Borders' and select 'None' as underlined text can be hard to read for people with low vision or dyslexia
+8. We would also suggest you go to 'Borders' and select 'None' as underlined text can be hard to read for people with low vision or dyslexia.

 Note: these instructions may differ for different versions of Excel

 ## Metadata worksheets
-It is best practice for spreadsheets inteded for people to open, read and analyse, to include worksheets with information about the data (metadata).
+It is best practice for spreadsheets intended for people to open, read and analyse, to include worksheets with information about the data (metadata).

 ### Cover sheet